jrheard/akaptur.github.com/source/_posts/2013-10-29-a-python-puzzle.markdown

 * Each line is a valid python expression.
 * You can't rely on order: while the lines will always execute A -> B -> C, a complete solution behaves identically if e.g. the semicolon version happens before the separate-line version.
 * No cheating with the function: e.g. you can't add a `return` unless you add it everywhere.
+* _Edit: And nothing stateful._

 For bonus points, code golf!
-My solution to this is 14 characters long, not counting whitespace.
+My solution to this is ~~14~~ 19 characters long, not counting whitespace.